Solveig Heilo: Design Work

 Sol did all the artwork on Katzenjammer's first album Le Pop (2008) together with her sister Kaja Heilo, and Sandrine Pagnoux.
 She also participated in the design on their second album A Kiss Before You Go (2011) together with Mathias Fossum and Heydays, and is fully behind all art work on Katzenjammer's third album Rockland (2015).
 She has also done most of Katzenjammer's general artwork for their line of merchandise, such as t -shirt designs, posters, stage designs, early web design and the design of their well known contra bass balalaika Akerø.

 For twelve years Sol has designed and sewn her own clothes, and mostly all of her Katzenjammer stage outfits is from her self coutured collection.
 She has also sewn dresses as Katzenjammer merchandise.

 Recent side projects

 Sol has a side project with Unni Wilhelmsen and Hanne Mari Karlsen, where they play a variety of Wilhelmsen's and Sol's songs.
 The trio play 14 instruments together, and they all sing.

 At the moment she plays with Magnus Grønneberg in his solo project with his daughter Hanna Maria.
 Sol plays drums and sings.
 She recently participated on CC Cowboys' last album Til det blir dag (2015) with vocals.
 She now works on a side project with Andreu Jacob, where they both are producers and musicians on some of Sol's recently written musical works.

-Sol has just started a new solo project, called SOL.
-The genre is eclectic but has a clearer red thread than the Katzenjammer material, as she is the main songwriter.
+In addition to her work with Katzenjammer, Heilo has released solo music under the name Sol Heilo, including her debut solo album Skinhorse Playground in October 2017.